Hong Kong activist urges Japan to put pressure on city government to withdraw extradition bill | The Japan Times

 Unlike other Chinese cities, Hong Kong is allowed to maintain a high level of autonomy under Beijing’s “one country, two systems” policy until at least 2047.

-But the city’s political autonomy has been considerably compromised in recent years under growing influence of the mainland central government.
+But the city’s political autonomy has been considerably compromised in recent years under the growing influence of the mainland’s central government.

 On May 16, U.S. Secretary of State Mike Pompeo met with Hong Kong pro-democracy leader Martin Lee in Washington and expressed concerns about the bill, which the State Department says threatens Hong Kong’s rule of law.